astropy/photutils/docs/photutils/psf.rst

 construction of groups is illustrated as follows: imagine that one would like to fit 300 stars and the model for each star has three parameters to be fitted.
-If one constructs a single model to fit the 300 stars simultaneously, then the optimization algorithm will to search for the solution in a 900 dimensional space, which is very likely to give a wrong solution.
+If one constructs a single model to fit the 300 stars simultaneously, then the optimization algorithm will have to search for the solution in a 900 dimensional space, which is computationally expensive and error-prone.
 Reducing the stars in groups effectively reduces the dimension of the parameter space, which facilitates the optimization process.